 In this article you will learn how to stream multiple backing tracks using Kontakt.

 Gig Performer has a very powerful Streaming Audio File Player (SAFP) that is designed to give you immediate access to thousands of MP3, WAV, FLAC, AIF and other audio files without using any significant amount of RAM.
 It also supports a Timeline with markers and actions to allow you to perform all kinds of automation.
-However, if you need to play a song with each instrument on a separate track (so as to adjust or mute certain tracks), then the SAFP may not your best choice although it can be done by using multiple SAFP plugins in a rackspace and syncing them together,
+However, if you need to play a song with each instrument on a separate track (so as to adjust or mute certain tracks), then the SAFP may not your best choice.
+Of course, you can use multiple SAFP plugins in a rackspace and sync them together.

 What is Kontakt?